 You may also use some parameters in the command to customise the output

-Usage:devices-info [options...] [-h|--help] [--version]CommandthatshowsinfoaboutdevicesinthemavlinknetworkOptions:-cs|--connection-string<string>Theaddressoftheconnectiontothemavlinkdevice (Required)-i|--iterations<uint?>Stateshowmanyiterationsshouldtheprogramworkthrough (Default: null)-dt|--devices-timeout <uint> (in seconds) States the lifetime of a mavlink device that shows no Heartbeat (Default: 10)
+Usage:devices-info [options...] [-h|--help] [--version]CommandthatshowsinfoaboutdevicesinthemavlinknetworkOptions:-cs|--connection-string<string>Theaddressoftheconnectiontothemavlinkdevice (Required)-i|--iterations<uint?>Stateshowmanyiterationsshouldtheprogramworkthrough (Default: null)-dt|--devices-timeout<uint> (in seconds) States the lifetime of a mavlink device that shows no Heartbeat (Default:10)-r|--refresh-rate<uint> (in ms) States how fast should the console be refreshed (Default:3000)

 This command starts the console implementation of packet viewer.